siddharthasharma79/PHPPractice/README.md

 # PHPPractice
-This repository will be use for php pracatice
+This repository will be use for php pracatice.